gteeger/PiScale/README.md

 Weights will be read to a .txt file in the user_space folder and also displayed to the console.

 ### Description
 The PiScale system is meant to handle the kernel side of any weight scale built on a linux device.
 The PiScale reads raw data from an HX711 weight sensor and outputs to a file.
-There are many userspace programs available for parsing data from an HX711.

 By design, the whole process is handled is very efficient.
 Despite the userspace program starting 2 threads, each with a while(1) loop, the system consumes a negligible amount of computing power.
 Two separate kernel modules are built and added into the kernel.
 The first module activates highly sensitive motion interrupts in the mpu 6050.
 Whenever a slight amount of motion is detected, the INT pin on the mpu 6050 goes high momentarily.